 If you blog through Blogger here is how you fix this:

 3. Blogging gets easier with time.
-When you first start out there are so many things to learn–from the design aspect, editing, working with pictures, adding gadgets and editing HTML codes.
+When you first start out, there are so many things to learn–from the design aspect, editing, working with pictures, adding plugins and editing HTML codes.
 After a while though, the learning curve plateaus and it’s more about maintaining good content.

 4. There will be times you want to quit, but before you delete everything and close your account, give yourself some time off to make sure its the right decision.